Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

-Before beginning the proofs of our main theorems, in Section~\ref{sec-prelim} we will establish some standard notational conventions and review some background on several objects which are relevant to this paper, including the Gromov-Hausdorff-Prokhorov-uniform metric, the Brownian half-plane, and the theory of Liouville quantum gravity surfaces.
+Before beginning the proofs of our main theorems, in \textbf{Section~\ref{sec-prelim}} we will establish some standard notational conventions and review some background on several objects which are relevant to this paper, including the Gromov-Hausdorff-Prokhorov-uniform metric, the Brownian half-plane, and the theory of Liouville quantum gravity surfaces.
 The sections on the Brownian half-plane and on LQG are not used in our proofs and are provided only to make the statements and interpretations of our main results more self-contained.

 The main tool in this paper is the peeling procedure for the UIHPQ$_{\op{S}}$, which is a means of exploring a UIHPQ$_{\op{S}}$ one quadrilateral at a time in such a way that the law of the unbounded connected component of the unexplored region is always that of a UIHPQ$_{\op{S}}$.
-In Section~\ref{sec-peeling-prelim}, we will review the peeling procedure and some of the estimates for peeling which have been proven elsewhere in the literature.
+In \textbf{Section~\ref{sec-peeling-prelim}}, we will review the peeling procedure and some of the estimates for peeling which have been proven elsewhere in the literature.
 We will also use peeling to prove some basic estimates for the UIHPQ$_{\op{S}}$ which will be needed later.

-In Section~\ref{sec-peeling-glued}, we will introduce the \emph{glued peeling process}, a peeling process for the glued map $Q_{\op{zip}} = Q_- \cup Q_+$ appearing in Theorem~\ref{thm-saw-conv-wedge} which approximates the sequence of $Q_{\op{zip}}$-graph metric neighborhoods $B_r\left(\BB A ; Q_{\op{zip}}\right)$ for $r\in\BB N$ together with the points they disconnect from $\infty$.
-We will also prove some basic estimates for the glued peeling process using the results of Section~\ref{sec-peeling-prelim}.
+In \textbf{Section~\ref{sec-peeling-glued}}, we will introduce the \emph{glued peeling process}, a peeling process for the glued map $Q_{\op{zip}} = Q_- \cup Q_+$ appearing in Theorem~\ref{thm-saw-conv-wedge} which approximates the sequence of $Q_{\op{zip}}$-graph metric neighborhoods $B_r\left(\BB A ; Q_{\op{zip}}\right)$ for $r\in\BB N$ together with the points they disconnect from $\infty$ on either side of the SAW.
+This will be the main peeling process used in our proofs.